eddy0612/SpaceEngineerScripts/Breakout_Game/README.md

-﻿BREAKOUT
+BREAKOUT
 ========

 This is a very simple implementation of Breakout - move the bat and keep the ball alive.
 I wrote this when learning about how to update screens (and the lack of graphics)

 Instructions
 ------------
-1. Create a programmable block, name it something likr `[GAMEPGM]`.
+1. Create a programmable block, name it something like `[GAMEPGM]`.
 Add custom data as follows - the value of the tag can be anything but you need to use it consistently everywhere as a prefix

 ```
 [config]